-Norma was born in Lovells in 1902 and graduated from Grayling High School in 1920.
-She then attended Bay City Business College.
+Norma was born in Lovells in 1902, graduated from Grayling High School in 1920 and then attended Bay City Business College.
 In the days when few women were accepted in the workplace, she was employed at several businesses in Bay City and Detroit.
 Nevertheless, her marriage to Albert Madill had to be concealed because married women were not allowed to continue their employment.

 In 1926, Mrs. Madill, her husband Albert and her brother Carl Johnson founded AuSable Souvenir Works in Frederic.
 Norma and Carl were the business implementers and innovators while Albert ran the tool and machine shop.
 During World War II, because the owners of AuSable Woodworking – a principal employer in the Frederic area – were concerned patriots, the plant was retooled to make Bomb Bay door latches for B-25 aircraft.
 Later, in the 1950s, the business employed more than 150 people.